rutujakokate430/rutujakokate430/README.md

 ## 🔍 My Interests
 I embrace a lifelong learning mindset, constantly seeking opportunities to expand my expertise by treating every experience as an opportunity for growth and improvement.
+I am Interested in All things Data Science and AI
+ **DATA > Openions**

 ## 🌱 Currently Learning
+Mapping the uncharted territories of Deep Learning Neaural Networks.
+Building a Chatbot with personality!
+Eat Sleep ETL/EDA Repeat 🔁
+Building PowerBI Reports 📈

 ## Skills & Expertise